 Gray mornings will come and go.

 Clouded horizons will clear away.

-And through it all, the promises of God will remain.
+And through it all God’s promises will remain.

 I want to hold fast to these truths.
 No more dangling arms in defeat.
-I want to grab my pink highlighter and mark up the Word of God, because my soul is singing for joy at the faithfulness of His character.
+I want to grab my pink highlighter and mark up God’s Word, because my soul is singing for joy at the faithfulness of His character.

-Not embarrassed – because I see past myself.
-I see to His glory.
+I don’t need to be embarrassed, because I can see past myself.
+I can see to His glory.

-And maybe some will think I’m looney, because a life with the brightness of joy sure is unusual in dark circumstances.
+Maybe some will think I’m crazy, because a life brightened by joy is unusual in dark circumstances.

-But perhaps, maybe, just maybe, one person will look at the pink highlighting and think, “I want a God like that.”
+But perhaps one person will look at the pink highlighting and think, “I want a God like that.”

 And they’ll flip open their Bible, and they’ll learn, too, that they’re secure in His love.